 All cat owners may wonder why do cats sleep at the foot of the bed?
 While cats have the reputation of being aloof and only wanting affection when it suits them, cat owners will often tell a different story.
 The cold, narcissistic, needy cat that so many people visualize is often not the experience that you and I, as cat owners and true cat lovers have.

 Even if your cat doesn’t beg for attention, it can be evident that they have claimed you as their human by their need for close proximity to you.
-This simply means that they like to be around you.
+This simply means that they’re very social and like to be around you.
 They might like making biscuits in your lap, they might slink back and forth between your feet as you’re trying to get things done around the house, or they may simply be at ease when you’re around.

 There is a wide variation in the affection we receive from cats.
 For example, my blue silver Maine Coon named Big Ben loves belly rubs while he’s lying on his back.
 This activity, which would leave many cats nipping and scratching to right themselves, and frantic to get away, is like heaven for him.
 For this cuddly creature, there is no better show of affection, and he can’t get enough of it.